aivuk/phonetics/README.md

 ## Running with docker-compose

+First you do need to copy .env.sample to .env and change it if you want.

+`cp .env.sample .env`

+If you don't do the step above the database container will not be initialized.
+Just copy the file and run `docker-compose build`.
-Change docker-compose if necessary, specially the services port number.
+Change docker-compose.yml if necessary, specially the services port number.
 Run it with:

 `$ docker-compose up`